artuis/readme-creator/README.md

 ## INSTALLATION

-install install
+install instructions

 ## Usage

-use this use that
+use info use no info use some info

 ## License

-MIT
+mit

 ## Contributing